An unforgettable tour of Laos by bicycle

 5 days riding

 The terrain is a mix of sealed and unsealed roads sometimes on the main roads but generally on secondary roads.
 Main roads in Laos are actually like a backstreet anywhere else due to the low number of vehicles on the road which is consistent with the country's low population.
-There are some climbs, descents and rolling terrain but these are beautifully scenic and achievable for anyone comfortable on a bike.
+There are some moderate climbs, but these are relatively short, and rolling terrain which is fun and achievable for anyone comfortable on a bike.
 There is always a support vehicle on hand to give you a lift if you need a break from the riding.
 This trip is for those who like their cycling but love their relaxed afternoons as well.